 When enabled, active guide lines are overlaid on the image to illustrate the width of the vehicle and its projected backup path based on the steering wheel position.
 A dashed center line overlay indicates the center of the vehicle to assist with parking or aligning to a hitch/receiver.
+"Different colored zones indicate the distance to the rear of the vehicle."
 The following table shows the approximate distances for each zone: